 In 2013, co-founders Greg and Lucy Jensen moved their family to Guatemala to pursue a simpler lifestyle.
 Seeing a country in need, they couldn’t help wanting to give back to a people they had fallen in love with.

 However, many of the nonprofits in the area provided temporary relief without creating sustainable change—something Greg and Lucy felt strongly about.
-So they started their own organization.

 The response from the community was incredible.
 Seeing firsthand the change in people that teaching self-sustaining skills brought fueled an even stronger desire to empower as many people as possible.
 In three short years, we’ve worked hard to develop and refine a sustainable model that works.